IBM SWOT Analysis & Recommendations

 3. Rapid innovation of new products

-The opportunity to diversify IBM’s business in various industries is directly linked to the company’s weakness of having a low degree of diversification.
+The opportunity to diversify IBM’s business in various industries is linked to the company’s weakness of having a low degree of diversification.
 In exploiting this opportunity, the company can use its strengths to penetrate other markets.
 Another opportunity for IBM is to develop alliances with other firms in different industries and markets.
-This external factor is based on the trend of technological integration in industries and markets (Read: PESTEL/PESTLE Analysis of IBM).
-For example, the products of other industries, such as the automotive industry, are becoming increasingly dependent on computing technologies.
+In this context of the SWOT analysis, this external factor is based on the trend of technological integration in industries and markets, as shown in the PESTLE/PESTEL analysis of IBM.
+For example, the company can collaborate with automakers to develop new software solutions for autonomous vehicles.
 On the other hand, the opportunity to rapidly innovate supports the company’s competitiveness based on its research and development expertise and the strength of having an extensive intellectual property portfolio.
-Thus, this element of the SWOT analysis shows a number of opportunities that can realistically support IBM’s long-term business growth objectives.
+Thus, this element of the SWOT analysis shows opportunities that support IBM’s long-term business growth objectives.

-In this element of the SWOT analysis, the external strategic factors that decrease or restrict IBM’s growth are determined.
-These factors threaten the company in terms of potential failure in strategy implementation.
-They also make it difficult for the business to maximize revenues and profits in the information technology industry.
-IBM needs to implement measures to protect its business from the following threats in the external environment:
+In this element of the SWOT analysis, the external strategic factors that decrease or restrict IBM’s performance are determined.
+These factors make it difficult for the business to maximize revenues and profits in the information technology industry.
+The threats to IBM are:

 1. Imitation of products